 2014 GCL Spirit Memorial Scholarship Winners We would like to congratulate Jamie Hicks and Zoe Ogg for being awarded this year's GCL Memorial Scholarship.

 Volunteers Needed GCL is seeking volunteers to help the Greenfield Community League in making Greenfield one of Edmonton's best places to live.
-Opportunities exist in the following roles:
+We are currently looking for: